Cregand History, Family Crest & Coats of Arms

 Early Origins of the Cregand family

 The surname Cregand was first found in Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat from ancient times.

 Early History of the Cregand family

-Another 382 words (27 lines of text) covering the year 1616 is included under the topic Early Cregand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cregand research.
+Another 65 words (5 lines of text) covering the year 1616 is included under the topic Early Cregand History in all our PDF Extended History products and printed products wherever possible.